How To Start A Career In Fashion

-Hungry for a creative career that takes you everywhere, but feel like you’re stuck going nowhere?
-You’re not alone.
-Long before they became front row regulars and catwalk creatives, many of the style bloggers and industry influencers you admire were 'nowhere' too — striking out from square one with a dream and the willingness to take a chance.
+Long before they became front-row regulars and catwalk creatives, many of the style bloggers and industry influencers you admire were “nowhere,” too — setting out from square one with a dream and the willingness to take a chance.
+The journey to that dazzling, jet-set fashion career nearly always starts from “nowhere,” unless you happen to be related to fashion royalty.
+For the vast majority, it's talent, a creative eye, and connections made along the way that get you a priority boarding pass to success.

 Advertisement

-The journey to that dazzling, jet-set fashion career nearly always starts from nowhere, unless you happen to be related to fashion royalty.
-For the vast majority of us, it's your talent, creative eye and the connections you make along the way that get you a priority boarding pass to success.

-Trine Kjær, a Copenhagen-based style icon, fashion stylist and influencer, is a perfect example of someone who made the leap from nowhere without a safety net — and she hasn’t looked back since.
-A creative spirit raised in the Danish coastal city of Aarhus, Trine left school determined to turn her love of fashion into a sustainable career.
-The optimist in her saw that a lifelong passion would make for rewarding work; her self-doubt made her worry that living outside the big fashion capitals would be a setback.
-Ultimately, she resolved not to overthink her ambitions and focused instead on using her unique skills to make a name for herself.
+Trine Kjaer, a Copenhagen-based style icon, fashion stylist, and influencer, is a perfect example of someone who made the leap from “nowhere” without a safety net — and she hasn’t looked back since.
+A creative spirit raised in the coastal Danish city of Aarhus, Trine left school determined to turn her love of fashion into a sustainable career.
+While her intuition told her that her lifelong interests would make for rewarding work, her self-doubt made her worry that living outside the big fashion capitals would be a setback.
+Ultimately, she resolved to not overthink her ambitions and focused instead on using her unique skills to make a name for herself.
 Now, she’s found global success and is relishing the chance to inspire others with her style.

 Advertisement